 - The Trevor Project is a national organization providing crisis intervention and suicide prevention services to lesbian, gay, bisexual, transgender, queer & questioning (LGBTQIA+) young people under 25.
 Hotline, text, and chat support services are available.

-- The National Suicide Prevention Lifeline provides 24/7, free and confidential support for people in distress, prevention and crisis resources for you or your loved ones, and best practices for professionals.
+- The National Suicide Prevention Lifeline is now 988 Suicide and Crisis Lifeline.
+When you all 988, the Lifeline provides 24/7, free and confidential support for people in distress, prevention and crisis resources for you or your loved ones, and best practices for professionals.

 - Stonehill College Health and Wellness Education provides valuable resources and programming on healthy lifestyles while in college.